Biogas plant digestate for agricultural use

 Project Summary

-The HSY project to upgrade the biowaste digestate for agricultural use will increase renewable energy production at the biogas plant compared to the current level.
-At the same time, it will reduce the environmental impacts of biowaste treatment, such as odor and gas emissions, as the digested biowaste can be directly utilized as fertilizer, reducing the need for windrow composting and producing more mature compost.
-The nutrients and carbon contained in the biowaste will be recycled into farmers' fields as organic-certified recycled fertilizer.
+HSY’s project to refine the digestate from biowaste for agricultural use will increase the biogas plant’s renewable energy production compared to the current level.
+At the same time, the environmental impact of biowaste treatment will decrease – climate emissions will be reduced as more of the treatment process takes place in enclosed facilities.
+In the future, digested biowaste can be utilized directly as fertilizer, reducing the need for windrow composting, which will also be more mature.
+The nutrients and carbon contained in the biowaste will be returned to the cycle as an organic-approved recycled fertilizer for farmers’ fields.

 Financing